CLAIM: 1943 New York Times Called Warsaw Ghetto Uprising an 'Over-Reaction'

 Analysis: Nothing of the kind ever appeared on the front page of the New York Times.
 This is a parody, ripped from its original context in a satirical article published by The People's Cube, a website devoted to lampooning left-wing "political correctness."

-Given any thought, the headlines themselves betray the authors' satirical intent: "European Leaders Blame Jews for Disproportionate Response," "Jewish Resistance Shatters Hopes for Peaceful Final Solution," and "Peace Vigil Calls for a Cease-Fire."
+Given any thought, however, the headlines themselves betray the authors' satirical intent: "European Leaders Blame Jews for Disproportionate Response," "Jewish Resistance Shatters Hopes for Peaceful Final Solution," and "Peace Vigil Calls for a Cease-Fire."
 It's an understatement to say they don't reflect the reality of the time.

 Sources and further reading: